From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm: Results and Discussion

 \subsubsection{Space resolution and classical limit}

+In this preliminary study, we only performed numerical tests on relatively small-scale systems for which numerical simulations of our quantum algorithm were possible with the available computational resources.
+However, it is essential for us to confirm that the resolution we employed is sufficient to accurately capture the dynamics of the system.
 As we approach the classical limit, however, the space resolution needed to capture the right dynamical behaviour increases.
 This is clear in the left panel of Fig.~\ref{fig: scaling_lambda}, where the convergence of the probability distribution is shown as a function of the spatial resolution for simulations with different scale $\lambda$.
 We observed that with decreasing $\lambda$ accurate results require a finer representation of the space coordinate.
 This is mainly due to the appearance of peaked structures observed in the dynamics (see Fig.~\ref{fig: different lambda plots}), which are harder to resolve than in the case of larger $\lambda$ values.
 It is worth mentioning that the increase in space resolution also requires a corresponding decrease of the simulation time step (Table~\ref{tab: hyperparameters}). \\ In the right panel of Fig.~\ref{fig: scaling_lambda} the resolution is shown as a function of the scale $\lambda$ for different convergence values.
 From an empirical fit we showed that the number of qubits necessary to resolve the dynamics of a system scales as $\mathcal{O}(\log(\lambda))$.
 To quantify convergence we used the $L_2$ norm between the $n$ qubits probability distribution $f_n$ -- at a fixed time frame -- mapped onto the $13$ qubits grid and the $13$ qubits probability distribution $f_{n}$

 In detail, the scaling law is fitted with a logarithmic function $n(\lambda, \tilde{\mathcal{C}}^{(13)}) = K log(\lambda) + q(\tilde{\mathcal{C}}^{(13)}) $, where $K = -1.44$ and $q(\tilde{\mathcal{C}}^{(13)})$ is the resolution needed to obtain the desired convergence factor $\tilde{\mathcal{C}}^{(13)}$ when $\lambda = 1$.
 Here $\tilde{\mathcal{C}}^{(13)}$ indicates a reference value of $\mathcal{C}^{(13)}_n$, chosen a priori, thus does not depends on $n$.